 Anth 161.
 Africa Today.
 Examines specific contemporary African societies and cultures from a cross-temporal, cross-cultural perspective.
 Topics addressed include education, health and healing, religion, development, identity and popular culture.
+Partially satisfies the HS CCR.
+Satisfies the CP ACE.
 Partially satisfies the Modern Societies LADR and satisfies the Other Cultures LADR.
 Can count as an elective within the Anthropology major.

 Anth 162.
 World Cultures and Societies.
 Explores contemporary world cultures and societies from an anthropological perspective and challenges students to think critically and comparatively about cultural diversity, question basic assumptions, and gain new perspectives on the remarkable variety of the human experience.
 Focuses on shared symbolic systems and social institutions such as kinship/marriage/family; gender; language; economics, politics; food procurement; religion; art and processes of colonialism; post-colonialism; globalization; development; and transnationalism.
+Partially satisfies the HS CCR.
+Satisfies the W1 ACE.
+Satisfies the CP ACE.
 Partially satisfies Modern Society LADR.
 Serves as a gateway course in the cultural anthropology major.

 Anth 222.
 World Ethnographies.
 Examines vastly different cultures from around the world through the reading and study of ethnography-richly descriptive and analytic accounts of particular cultures.
 Identical to Soc 222.
 Prerequisite: Anth 162 or a sociology gateway course.
+Partially satisfies the LA CCR.
+Satisfies the W1 ACE.
+Satisfies the CP ACE.
 Satisfies Other Cultures LADR.